AICoE/manage-dependencies-tutorial/docs/start-notebook-and-manage-dependencies.md

 ### Bring your notebook and make it reproducible

+We will consider two use cases:

+- This is a notebook I was working on and I want to make it reproducible because I did not state any dependencies.

+- This is a notebook I was working on that uses `pip` in my cells and I want to make it reproducible.

+#### Notebook with no commands for dependency management

-1. Let's open the notebook `my-notebook` provided in `notebooks` folder.
+1. Let's open the notebook called `discover-my-notebook`, provided in `notebooks` folder.

 <div style="text-align:center">
 <img alt="Start my notebook" src="https://raw.githubusercontent.com/AICoE/manage-dependencies-tutorial/master/docs/images/JupyterLabStartExistingNotebook.png">
 </div>

-This is a notebook I was working on and I want to make it reproducible because I did not state any dependencies.

-NOTE: _If you have a notebook with `!pip install <package-name>` cells, you can convert them to commands that allow reproducibility running `%horus clean`._

 2. Run `%horus discover`, so that Thoth can discover the packages that you are using in your dependencies